corydunnlab/SequenceBouncer/README.txt

                         For columns with a greater fraction of gaps than the selected value (expressed in percent), data will be ignored in calculations (Default is 2).

 ---

 This could be the starting point for further exploration of parameters:

-A) If the alignment is of moderate size:
+i) If the alignment is of moderate size:

 python SequenceBouncer.py -i <input alignment.fasta>

-B) If the alignment is of substantial size:
+ii) If the alignment is of substantial size:

 python SequenceBouncer.py -i <input alignment.fasta> -n 100 -t 10 -s 2